 Field name: item1 - item12

-Source Data Element(s): [HoNOS 65+ Score] - PSOLIS
+Source data element(s): [HoNOS 65+ Score] - PSOLIS

 Definition: A variant of the HoNOS designed for use with adults aged 65 years and older.
 It is a 12-item clinicianrated measure designed specifically for use in the assessment of older adult consumer outcomes in mental health services.

 Requirement status: Conditional

 Data type: Numeric

 Format: N

-Permitted values: 0 - No problems within the period rated 1 - Minor problem requiring no action 2 - Mild problem but definite optesent 3 - Moderately severe problem 4 - Severe to very severe problem 8 - Unknown
+Permitted values: 0 - No problems within the period rated 1 - Minor problem requiring no action 2 - Mild problem but definitely present 3 - Moderately severe problem 4 - Severe to very severe problem 8 - Unknown

-Collection of Health of the Nation Outcome Scale 65+ (HoNOS 65+) is conditional - this data element only needs to be collected or person aged 65 years and older when the admitted episode care type is psychogeratric.
+Collection of Health of the Nation Outcome Scale 65+ (HoNOS 65+) is conditional - this data element only needs to be collected for persons aged 65 years and older when the admitted episode care type is psychogoriatric.

-HoNOS 65+ is a 12-item clinician rated measure to evaluate psychiatric symptoms and psychosocial functioning in an older patient of is designed to be used by clinicians before and after interventions, so that changes and butable to interventions can be measured.
+HoNOS 65+ is a 12-item clinician-rated measure to evaluate psychiatric symptoms and psychosocial functioning in an older patient.
+It is designed to be used by clinicians before and after interventions, so that changes attributable to interventions can be measured.

-HoNOS 65+ is answered to an item opecific 4-point scale with higher scores indicating more problems.
+HoNOS 65+ is answered on an item specific 4-point scale with higher scores indicating more problems.
 Each scale is assigned a value between 0 and 4.
 The 12 scales are as follows: